arvention/ccapdev-validation/helpers/README.md

 # ccapdev-validation/helpers

-This folder contains files which contains helper functions
+This folder contains files which contains helper functions.

 ### Contents:
 - [validation.js](validation.js) - defines an object which contains functions which returns array of validation middlewares